Experience the best of the Périgord Vert!

 Limoges is the capital of the Limousin and famed worldwide for its porcelain production.
 The city centre itself has many interesting places to visit such as the Cathedral Saint-Etienne, Saint-Aurélien chapel in the heart of the historic Butchers Quarter, and a selection of museums.
 As well as shops, bars and restaurants, Limoges is home to its own Opera House with performances throughout the year.

 Angouleme is known for its annual cartoon festival and the city links with this art form.
-Whether visiting to spot the many murals adornings the city walls, to visit the covered market, visit the cathedral or to walk the ramparts, Angouleme is an interesting day out.
+Whether visiting to spot the many murals adorning the city walls, to visit the covered market, visit the cathedral or to walk the ramparts, Angouleme is an interesting day out.
 There is also a selection of museums that can be visited, as well as a huge number of bars and cafes and a good spot for shopping too!

 Parc Reynou near Limoges is ideal for those seeking animal encounters.
 Here, you can discover a large variety of animals representing the 5 continents.
 Organised around a 19th-century château, the landscaped park displays a unique plant decor that changes colour through the seasons.
 Those looking for animal encounters of a different kind can visit the Cité des Insectes or the Aquarium de Limousin, also in Limoges.